 1. Real-time takes planning.
 Only 43% of brands in a recent study stated that they have a formalized plan as to how social media will help achieve business goals.

 3. Real-time takes integration.
-The footloose nature of social media tools means that they’re not hooked into established processes such as a CRM platform or brand monitoring tool.
+The footloose nature of social media marketing tools means that they’re not hooked into established processes such as a CRM platform or brand monitoring tool.

 4. Real-time is about the customer.
 Your brand reputation is up for grabs the moment you start a blog or a Facebook page.
 The software selection, usage and training means the customer experience is likely to be ad-hoc.
 This is true for small businesses or global corporation.
 Here, small companies have the advantage of greater personal touch.